Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Lattice Calculation

 \subsection{Theoretical Setup}

 The pion and kaon matrix elements of the non-local vector operator are defined as

 where $M$ represents the particle under study.
 The momentum of the initial and final state are indicated by $p_i$ and $p_f$, respectively.
-As imposed by the employed methodologies, the quark fields are separated in the spatial direction and are connected through a Wilson line, $\mathcal{W}$, to establish gauge invariance.
-Without loss of generality, we take the direction of the Wilson line to be $\hat{z}$.
 In general, the momenta $p_i$ and $p_f$ can be written as a combination of averaged momentum, $P=(p_i+p_f)/2$, and a momentum transfer, $\Delta \equiv p_f-p_i$.
 The third component of $\vec{p}_i$ and $\vec{p}_f$ has a momentum boost, $P_3$, so that it is along the direction of the Wilson line.
-We are interested in the operator $\gamma^0$, which is connected to the twist-2 PDFs and GPDs.
+Here, we are interested in the forward limit of Eq.\eqref{eq:def}, that is $\vec{p}_f=\vec{p}_i\equiv\vec{P}=(0,0,P_3)$, which is connected to the pion/kaon PDF.
+Regarding the operator inserted in the matrix element, the quark fields are separated in the third spatial direction and are connected through a Wilson line, $\mathcal{W}$, to establish gauge invariance.
+Also, the Dirac structure used is $\gamma^0$.
+Without loss of generality, we take the direction of the Wilson line to be $\hat{z}$.
 It should be noted that this choice is inspired by the light-cone correlation function, which uses $\gamma^+$.
 Another option is via an operator that aligns with the direction of the boost; in this case, $\gamma_3$.
 However, lattice QCD formulations that break chiral symmetry give rise to mixing between $\gamma_3$ and $\hat{1}$ operators~\cite{Constantinou:2017sej,Alexandrou:2017huk}.
 The mixing manifests in the renormalization procedure and is a pure lattice artifact; thus, it vanishes in the continuum limit.
 For twisted mass fermions, which is the formulation used in this work, the mixing in the twisted basis is between the $\gamma_3$ and $\gamma_5$ operators.
 This is advantageous, as the forward limit of the matrix element with operator $\gamma_5$ vanishes, and thus, the effect of mixing is simply noise contamination.
 This has been shown explicitly for the nucleon case in Ref.~\cite{Alexandrou:2019lfo}.
 Nevertheless, here, we use exclusively the operator $\gamma_0$, which is multiplicatively renormalized.

-The lattice computation is performed in coordinate space, that is, one calculates the matrix element of Eq.~\eqref{eq:def} for different values of $z$ between $\pm L/(2a)$, where $L/a$ is the number of lattice points in the spatial directions for the ensemble chosen.
-Such matrix elements, for general momenta $p_i$ and $p_f$, can be parametrized into the lattice quantity ${\mathcal H}$, which depends explicitly on the length $z$.
-For a particular quark flavor $f$, the ground state of the matrix element, $F^f_M$, is related to ${\mathcal H}$ via the parametrization